soxueren/atsd/administration/migration/cluster.md

-# ATSD Cloudera Cluster Migration
+# ATSD Cluster Migration

 These instructions describe how to upgrade an Axibase Time Series Database instance running on the Cloudera cluster.
-For host-base installations, refer to the following [migration guide](README.md).
+For non-distributed installations, refer to the following [migration guide](README.md).

 ## Versioning